leomuckley/leomuckley.github.io/msc.md

 LGBM | 0.2815 +/- 0.002 | 0.2554 +/- 0.01

 The results of the experiments show that converting the original flood extent prediction problem into a temporal problem outperforms the current state-of-the-art LGBM model in generalising to various types of flood events.
 Furthermore, we compare the sub-components of the Multi-Input ConvLSTM model to demonstrate their efficacy separately.
-These comparisons show that the ConvLSTM is particularly effective at when the training and test sets are similar while the Multi-Input architecture was particularly effective when the training and test sets.
-Furthermore, the Multi-Input ConvLSTM model showed to be effective in either scenario and for the various types of floods.
+These comparisons show that the ConvLSTM architecture is particularly effective at modelling problems where training and test sets have simialr distributions while the Multi-Input architecture was particularly effective when the training and test sets did *not* have similar distributions.
+Furthermore, we see that the Multi-Input ConvLSTM model showed to be effective in both scenarios and thus, demonstrating the ability of the model to generalise to various types of flood events.